Suns roll past LeBron-less Lakers for 111-94 win

+PHOENIX (AP) — The LeBron-less Los Angeles Lakers are off to a predictably slow start.

-PHOENIX (AP) — Devin Booker and Deandre Ayton both had 26 points, Chris Paul had a triple-double with 11 points, 13 assists and 10 rebounds and the Phoenix Suns beat the LeBron-less Los Angeles Lakers 111-94 on Sunday night.
+Devin Booker and Deandre Ayton both had 26 points, Chris Paul had a triple-double with 11 points, 13 assists and 10 rebounds and the Phoenix Suns beat the Lakers 111-94 on Sunday night.

-The Lakers were playing without 17-time All-Star LeBron James for just the second time this season and the team fell to 0-2 in his absence.
+Los Angeles played without 17-time All-Star LeBron James for just the second time this season and fell to 0-2 in his absence.
 James suffered a high ankle sprain in a 99-94 loss to the Atlanta Hawks on Saturday and is expected to miss significant time.

+Even after the loss, Lakers coach Frank Vogel was optimistic after his team’s performance.
+Los Angeles is also playing without All-Star forward Anthony Davis, who has missed a big chunk of the season with a right calf strain.

+“I think our guys really fought tonight,” Vogel said.
+“We didn’t shoot the ball that well, but I thought we competed at a very high level.
+It is going to take a little time as we adjust, figure out where the shots are coming from and what our new identity is going to look like.”

 Los Angeles struggled on offense without James, shooting 41% from the field.
 Montrezl Harrell led the Lakers with 23 points off the bench on 10-of-13 shooting.
 Dennis Schroder added 22 points.